Cherreads

 Yes, Khan said.
 It is.

 He turned the cylinder over.
-The bioluminescent moss caught the movement and shifted — not randomly, the way moss moved in water, but deliberately.
+The bioluminescent moss caught the movement and shifted.
+It wasn't moving randomly the way moss swayed in water.
+It moved deliberately.
 Tracking.
 As if something inside the sealed casing had registered the change in orientation and adjusted accordingly.

 Will stared at it.